Sikys11235/ProjectDPiP/README.md

 # steps
 1. Install the `yfinance` package:
+(Maybe use API to show we know h2API)
 2. Import the required libraries:

 3. Create a function to download historical stock data for a given ticker: